kylebarron/stata-exec/README.md

 ## News

+- Version 1.7.0 supports batch sending of code selection with `Run Batch`.
 - Version 1.6.0 uses a new program on Linux to send code to Stata.
 It seems _way_ better; faster pasting and supports unicode characters.
 - Version 1.4.0 includes Windows support!